-The key principles outlined in Section 5 underpin the grants administration process in NSW.
-This part of the Guide provides a high-level overview of that process, outlines best-practice considerations and specifies key requirements, including mandatory requirements where specified.
+The key principles outlined in section 5 underpin the grants administration process in NSW.
+This section of the Guide provides a high-level overview of that process, outlines best-practice considerations and specifies key requirements, including mandatory requirements where specified.

 The key principles and mandatory requirements set out in the Guide must be met for all grants.
-Where relevant, the Guide provides appropriate exceptions, such as exceptions that apply for noncompetitive grants.
+Where relevant, the Guide provides appropriate exceptions, such as exceptions that apply for non-competitive grants.29